 Take a look at the breakdown of spending.

-For many years the US were happy to do so when their main threat came from angry Ivan, but that’s just not the lay of the land anymore.
+For many years the US was happy to do so when their main threat came from angry Ivan, but that’s just not the lay of the land anymore.

-Today, not only is angry Ivan nowhere near as mighty as he used to be, but Russia is subservient to a greater power, and that’s the power that the US worry about.
+Today, not only is angry Ivan nowhere near as mighty as he used to be, but Russia is subservient to a greater power, and that’s the power that the US worries about.